 Visitors are welcome.
 The clubhouse offers a bar plus bathroom and shower facilities for members and visitors.
-Our marina, operated by Bearup Marine, provides a wide range of services and Norton Canvas offers on site canvas fabrication.
+Our marina, operated by Bearup Marine, provides a wide range of services including ice and 24/7 gas and Norton Canvas offers local canvas fabrication.
 Please check our available services page for schedules and details and contact information

 Our location within the village of Chaumont is convenient for access to local businesses.
 A short walk from the Yacht Club will put you in the heart of the village.

 We also have a terrific youth swim and sail program.
 Please check our Junior Division Page for information on this.

 We offer visitors from your Club similar privileges that our members would be offered at your Club when visiting.
 CBYC offers up to 2 nights at no charge if your club offers 2 nights at no charge to our Members when visiting your Club.
 When extra fees do apply to visitors at CBYC they are based on the fee that your Club would charge to our Members when visiting.
 Examples are below:

 If a Club offers the first 2 nights free and then additional nights at $1.00/ft, then our offering to a visitor from this Club to CBYC would be the same.

 If a Club offers the first night free and then additional nights at $1.00/ft, then our offering to a visitor from this Club to CBYC would be the same.

 If a Club’s policy is to charge for the 1st night @ $1.50/ foot and the 2nd night free, then our offering to a visitor from this Club to CBYC would be the same.

 We do not take reservations, please call on VHF channel 68 for availability.